Captain (United States O-6): U.S. Navy

 In the United States Navy, captain was the highest rank from 1775 until 1857, when the United States Congress created the rank of flag officer.
 The modern rank of captain (abbreviated CAPT) is a senior officer rank, with the pay grade of O-6.
 It ranks above commander and below rear admiral (lower half).
 It is equivalent to the rank of colonel in the other uniformed services.
 Promotion to captain is governed by Department of Defense policies derived from the Defense Officer Personnel Management Act (DOPMA) of 1980 or its companion Reserve Officer Personnel Management Act (ROPMA).
 DOPMA/ROPMA guidelines suggest that no more than 50% of eligible commanders should be promoted to captain after serving a minimum of three years at their present rank and after attaining 21–23 years of cumulative commissioned service, although this percentage may be appreciably less, contingent on force structure and the needs of the service.
-With very few exceptions, such as Naval Aviator Astronaut and Naval Flight Officer Astronaut, unrestricted line officer captains in the Navy will have successfully completed at least one commanding officer assignment at the commander (O-5) level, typically a destroyer or frigate for surface warfare officers, a nuclear-powered attack submarine or ballistic missile submarine for submarine warfare officers, a SEAL team for special warfare officers, or an aviation squadron for Naval Aviators and Naval Flight Officers, before being selected for promotion to captain.
+With very few exceptions, such as Naval Aviator Astronaut and Naval Flight Officer Astronaut, unrestricted line officer captains in the Navy will have successfully completed at least one commanding officer assignment at the commander (O-5) level, typically a destroyer or frigate for surface warfare officers, a nuclear-powered attack submarine or ballistic missile submarine for submarine warfare officers, a SEAL team for special warfare officers, or an aviation squadron for Naval Aviators and Naval Flight Officers, or a Construction Battalion or Public Works Officer for Civil Engineer Corps Officers, before being selected for promotion to captain.
 All those selected to the rank of captain by the U.S. Navy are confirmed by the United States Senate.

 Navy captains with sea commands in the surface warfare officer community generally command ships of cruiser size or larger; the larger the ship, the more senior the commanding officer.
 Others may hold command as commodores of destroyer squadrons (DESRON) or surface squadrons (SURFRONs) consisting of multiple destroyers and frigates.
 Surface Warfare Officers may also command large deck amphibious warfare ships or combat support ships, or serve as commodores of amphibious squadrons (PHIBRON) or other type of surface ship squadrons.

 In the submarine community, a captain typically commanded a nuclear-powered ballistic missile submarine (SSBN) until the early 21st century, when the requisite rank for the position was downgraded to commander.
 Today, like their surface warfare counterparts, captains in the submarine community may serve as commodores of submarine squadrons (SUBRON), commanding a group of SSBNs or attack submarines (SSN).